thomasabishop/systems-obscure/src/posts/self-hosting-2-dns-tls.md

 ![Let's Encrypt certificates](./img/certbot_confirm.png)

-As I currently don't have any services running over HTTP, the certificates won't actually be used yet, but they are ready to go.
+As I currently don't have any services running on HTTP, the certificates won't actually be used yet, but they are ready to go.
 In my next post I will finally create my first self-hosted service which can now be served using my dedicated domain name over HTTPS!